 On our Digestion relay race team, problems in the stomach – like insufficient levels of hydrochloric acid or infections – can lead to poor initiation of digestion.
 When things aren’t broken down well in the stomach it becomes nearly impossible for the small intestine and gall bladder to work effectively.
 When they aren’t working, it has an impact on the environment in the large intestine.
 Simply put, upstream events affect all downstream events.
 When proper digestive juices aren’t being produced it becomes imperative to REPLACE them via supplementation.

 Balancing this environment, called the microbiome, is crucial to our health.
-Science is proving that our diet and lifestyle has a powerful effect on these microbes.
-When we have an overgrowth of the harmful types of microbes, like mold, fungus, parasites and opportunistic bacteria, we need to REMOVE them.
-We’ve become so accustomed to think that antibiotics are helpful for our health but they come with a heavy unintended consequence of killing off our friendly bacteria.
+Science is proving that our diet and lifestyle have a powerful effect on these microbes.
+When we have an overgrowth of harmful types of microbes, like mold, fungi, parasites, and opportunistic bacteria, we need to REMOVE them.
+We’ve become so accustomed to thinking that antibiotics are helpful for our health but they come with a heavy unintended consequence of killing off our friendly bacteria.
 That leaves us vulnerable to yeast and other types of microbes to overgrow.
-So that means we need to use other novel approaches to address bacterial overgrowth and use herbs and other formulas to eliminate mold, fungus and parasites.
+So that means we need to use other novel approaches to address bacterial overgrowth and use herbs and other formulas to eliminate mold, fungus, and parasites.

-While we are busy removing or killing off the unfriendly microbes in our gut it critical to REBALANCE the friendly probiotics into our gut.
-Taking a probiotic formula every day in addition to eating a gut microbe friendly diet with fermented foods and a low processed food diet can help to bring the levels of friendly bacteria back up to normal healthy levels.
+While we are busy removing or killing off the unfriendly microbes in our gut it is critical to REBALANCE the friendly probiotics in our gut.
+Taking a probiotic formula every day in addition to eating a gut microbe-friendly diet with fermented foods and a low processed food diet can help to bring the levels of friendly bacteria back up to normal healthy levels.